-We’ve done a few posts on metadata, so if you’re not sure what it is exactly, be sure to check out this blog about SEO basics for a more in-depth description.
+We’ve done a few posts on metadata, but a basic definition of it would be: the data that tells search engines what your site, and your website pages are about.
 If you’re looking for a quality page ranking, it’s worth it to make sure each and every one of your pages has three important pieces of metadata:

 This piece of metadata is responsible for the page titles that show up in the very top of a browser window, which work to remind users what content is on each tab they have open.
 It’s also one of Google’s first steps to ranking your page, as it tells search bots what the content on the page is going to be about.
 When you do your SEO site checkup, make sure each of your pages has a title tag that reflects the keyword for each page, so both search engine users and bots know what they’re getting when they click on a link to your page.